CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/workshops.md

 Code club runs 30 minute workshops that aim to introduce topics that students would otherwise not learn.

-Here are the upcoming workshops:
+Here are the all of the workshopstha have been/will be done during a Code Club
+session:

 {% for ws in site.workshops %}
 - {{ws.when}}: [{{ws.title}}]({{ ws.url }}) by {{ws.leader}}